tattle-made/web-apps/README.md

 This will start the gatsby app in develop mode supporting hot reload of changes.

 I recommend opening your IDE and a browser side by side to see changes in real time.

+## Deploy

+Push to github and based on the branch [development, master] your site will get deployed to the staging endpoint or production endpoint